-- Continued to deliver projects within the Levelling Up Fund 'Thriving Gainsborough Programme' including a full refurbishment of the bus station and commencing work on the flagship cinema site in the town centre. - Delivered a programme of activity and community events supported by UKSPF funding, such as the hugely successful Revive Festival in Gainsborough and WordFest in Market Rasen. - Used UKSPF funding to continue offering a fully funded 121 business support which has supported over 40 local businesses across West Lindsey. - Launched a weekly Antiques Market to enhance the market offering in Gainsborough town centre. - Completed renovation work to preserve the historic character of 9-11 Market Place, a flagship building in Market Rasen town centre. - Maintained delivery of projects outlined in the Council's Growth Programme - Developed and delivered the Open and Green Space Strategy - Constructive challenge and negotiation regarding the RAF Scampton and the realisation of the £300 million investment and development opportunity
+- Continued to deliver projects within the Levelling Up Fund 'Thriving Gainsborough Programme' including a full refurbishment of the bus station and commencing work on the flagship cinema site in the town centre. - Delivered a programme of activity and community events supported by UKSPF funding, such as the hugely successful Revive Festival in Gainsborough and WordFest in Market Rasen. - Used UKSPF funding to continue offering a fully funded 121 business support which has supported over 40 local businesses across West Lindsey. - Launched an Antiques Market to enhance the market offering in Gainsborough town centre. - Completed renovation work to preserve the historic character of 9-11 Market Place and properties in Market Street, Market Rasen which has also delivered the first banking hub for the district. - Maintained delivery of projects outlined in the Council's Growth Programme - Constructively challenged the Home Office regarding the RAF Scampton to ensure the realisation of the £300 million investment and development opportunity.